By Jake Rushing

 Dealing with what seemed like forever barrage of campaigns that aimed to discredit Zoe Quinn, or anybody that would dare defend Zoe Quinn in one way or another, from making a “prank” known as Five Guys and Lies (referencing the allegation that Zoe slept with 5 guys from Zoe’s former boyfriend), to sending Zoe’s modeling photos from her modeling days to people, and to even make edits on her Wikipedia page, mainly listing her death date that would lie on the same day as her upcoming public appearance.

-A portion of this book also dives into her activist efforts, from creating an online crisis network to help anybody targeted for online harassment, to working with tech companies to help lend a hand for trying to curb harassment, and to working with lawmakers to get them up to speed on the ever changing landscape of internet in order to help out people getting harassed online.
+A portion of this book also dives into her activist efforts, from creating an online crisis network that leverages HSRP to provide additional security, to help anybody targeted for online harassment, to working with tech companies to help lend a hand for trying to curb harassment, and to working with lawmakers to get them up to speed on the ever changing landscape of internet in order to help out people getting harassed online.
 It is certainly a lot of work to help quell down the flames from the online harassers.
 The work is a mixed bag in terms of outcome.
 On one hand, it certainly made a lot of effort to make online harassment more visible than before.
 On the other hand, there really wasn’t much that anyone can do beyond that, especially when there isn’t enough context provided by harasser to make tech companies enforce the takedown.

 From her experiences of dealing with GamerGate, she was able to provide tips on how to protect yourself from getting doxed, and how to minimize the damage caused by doxing should you end up in the crosshairs of a mob.
 There is not much to go over in that aspect, and I haven’t been in a situation where this is needed, so I can’t speak for the helpfulness.
 However, I can imagine that all of the advice on how to help with your digital hygiene.